gwm17/rusted_graw/README.md

 The data format used in the HDF5 data is as follows:

 - All data is within the Group named "get"
-- Each event corresponds to it's own Dataset within the group.
-The Datasets are named by event number (i.e. event 101 corresponds to Dataset 101).
+- Each event has two Datasets.
+One is "evt#_data" and one is "evt#_header".
+The Datasets are named by event number (i.e. event 101 corresponds to Dataset evt101_data).
+- The "header" Datasets contain metadata about the event (number and timestamp).
-- Each Dataset contains a two dimensional matrix of traces.
+- Each "data" Dataset contains a two dimensional matrix of traces.
 Each row contains the data for a single trace from a pad in AT-TPC.
 The first five elements of the row contain the electronic address of the the pad (CoBo, AsAd, AGET, Channel, Pad in that order); the remaining 512 elements contain the trace data.
 - Traces are stored in random order.
 That is, the Dataset matrix rows are not sorted by electronic address.

 ### Trace Analysis